 Upon completion of the project, a certification from a third party, architect, or engineer verifying the green building practices listed above have been used to construct or rehabilitate the building shall be submitted.
-Failure to provide the certification may result in forfeiture of the good faith depositand an assessment of negative points on LITHC application in future funding rounds (see Criterion 8).
+Failure to provide the certification may result in forfeiture of the good faith deposit.